L&T Q2 net profit falls 45 pc to Rs 1,410 cr on COVID impact | Business

 Defence engineering segment recorded customer revenue of Rs 765 crore, registering a y-o-y decline of 20 per cent, due to tapering execution of a key gun order in the current year while the new orders are yet to gather execution momentum, it said.
 IT & Technology Services (IT&TS) segment, comprising L&T Infotech group, L&T Technology Services group and Mindtree Limited, achieved customer revenue of Rs 6,167 crore, up 5 per cent, it said, adding the growth was led by L&T Infotech.

-The company said it continues to focus on profitable execution of its large order book, improve its operational efficiencies, unlock capital, maintain liquidity focus and exercise strong cost control measures, all with the overarching aim of superior value creation for the stakeholders.
-Larsen & Toubro is an Indian multinational engaged in engineering, procurement and construction projects, manufacturing, defence and services with over USD 21 billion in revenue.
-It operates in over 30 countries.
+The company said it continues to focus on profitable execution of its large order book, improve its operational efficiencies, unlock capital, maintain liquidity focus and exercise strong cost control measures, all with the overarching aim of superior value creation for the stakeholders..

 - READ MORE ON: